2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 15-19 (LIMITLESS STARZ, STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels)

-***All acts must perform on the same day and before their awards ceremony to be eligible for Overall High Point awards.
-If an act does not compete on the scheduled day and time, only a General award will be given, unless pre-approved by the Customer Care Specialists or Competition Director.
-Entries received after the digital program is set final are for Adjudication only and are ineligible for High Point Awards or Dancer of the Year.
+***All acts must perform before their awards ceremony to be eligible for Overall High Point Awards.
+If an act does not compete on the scheduled day and time, only a General Award will be presented, unless pre-approved by the Customer Care Specialists or Competition Director.
+Entries received after the final schedule is released are for Adjudication Only, therefore ineligible for High Point Awards and the Dancer of the Year Competition.

-Any routine that placed First Overall in the Overall High Point awards at National Finals and/or was awarded National Grand Champion in the 2022 Grand Finale cannot compete with that exact routine at a 2023 Regional or National Finals competition.
+Any routine that placed First Overall in the Overall High Point Awards at National Finals and/or was awarded National Grand Champion in the 2023 Grand Finale cannot compete with that exact routine at a 2024 Regional or National Finals Competition.
 To be considered the “exact routine,” the performance MUST (1.) contain 75% of the original dancers and choreography (2.) be registered in the same level and age division and (3.) utilize the original music selection.
 Any entry that does not comply may be disqualified.

-ALL CASH PRIZES MUST BE REDEEMED IN THE STUDIO CENTER 30 DAYS FROM THE COMPETITION END DATE.
+ALL CASH PRIZES MUST BE REDEEMED IN THE STUDIO CENTER WITHIN 30 DAYS AFTER THE COMPLETION OF THE COMPETITION.
 ALL PAYMENTS WILL BE MAILED WITHIN 3-4 WEEKS.
 IF REDEEMED AFTER THE 30 DAY DEADLINE ONLY A STUDIO CREDIT WILL BE OFFERED.

 ADDITIONAL AWARDS

 MOST ENTERTAINING AWARD – These awards will be chosen by the panel of judges and presented to Groups and/or Lines deemed to be most entertaining in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
-Most Entertaining acts will receive a plaque.
+Most Entertaining winners will receive a Plaque.

 JUDGES’ CHOICE AWARDS – These will be awarded to Groups and/or Lines displaying standout qualities during their performances in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
-Each winning act will receive award buttons and a plaque.
+Each winning performance will receive Lapel Pins and a Plaque.

 ALL STAR DANCERS INVITATIONS - The recipients of these awards are invited to participate in one or both of our exciting summer All Star Dancer experiences in Hollywood and New York City!
 All dancers 9 years of age & above from the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
 These special invitations are presented to All Star Dancers that display a passion for performing on stage.
 Winners will receive an informational brochure with details of these amazing events.